Building InspectorDownload Application

 TRAINING, CERTIFICATIONS, AND EXPERIENCE:

 A minimum high school diploma or GED.
 Bachelor’s Degree from an accredited institution in construction management, or related field is preferred.
-Five years experience in the construction industry including both experience with residential and commercial buildings, and possession of a standard license issued by the Florida Department of Business and Professional Regulation under Chapter 468 of the Florida Statutes as an inspector.
+Five years experience in the construction industry including both experience with residential and commercial buildings.

 Must have a valid Florida drivers’ license.
 Ability to operate a motor vehicle.
-Must possess a license issued by Florida Department of Business and Professional Regulation under chapter 468 of the Florida Statutes as an inspector (building, electrical, mechanical or plumbing) and a One and Two-Dwelling family inspector.
+Must possess a One and Two Family Dwelling Inspector license or the ability to obtain one within one year from date of hire.
+State of Florida Standard Inspector license issued by Florida Department of Business and Professional Regulation under chapter 468 of the Florida Statutes and one of the following Commercial licenses: Building, Mechanical, Plumbing or Electrical preferred.
 Every New Port Richey employee is required to fill out a Disaster Response Survey and is subject to being required to report to work during a declared disaster.

 Requires work that involves field investigations, walking or standing some of the time and routine keyboard operations.
 The job risks exposure to dirt, air contaminants, confined spaces, low lighting, sloped/uneven surfaces, temperature extremes and working at heights.
 The job requires normal visual acuity, and field of vision, hearing, speaking, color perception, sense of smell, depth perception, and texture perception.
 Ability to stand and sit for periods longer than 30 minutes but not to exceed four hours consecutively.
 Ability to climb stairs and ladders occasionally to perform inspection duties.
 Ability to lift items not exceeding 50 pounds, occasionally.
 Ability to operate tools and safety equipment required to perform inspection duties and tasks.